jinh98/go-job-worker/README.md

 ## Requirements

 This project runs on a Linux environment and uses go 1.15.
-There are no external libraries used in this implementation.